wwalker/quick-log/README.md

 However, when I want to log the output of a command (script or binary), I either want the exact output, or I want the output with timestamps in front of each line.
 So I wrote these some bash functions:

-* `justlog <command and its arguments>` - run the command passed in as arguments, automatically writing stdout and stderr to a new unique log file ( ~/logs/<program-name>-YYYY-MM-DD-HH:MM:SS )
+* `log-plain <command and its arguments>` - run the command passed in as arguments, automatically writing stdout and stderr to a new unique log file ( ~/logs/<program-name>-YYYY-MM-DD-HH:MM:SS )
-* `timelog <command and its arguments>` - just like justlog, except it prefixes everyline with a timestamp ( YYYY-MM-DD-HH:MM:SS.micros )
+* `log-time <command and its arguments>` - just like log-plain, except it prefixes everyline with a timestamp ( YYYY-MM-DD-HH:MM:SS.micros )
-* `newestlog <program-name>` - returns the name the newest log file for program-name
+* `log-newest <program-name>` - returns the name the newest log file for program-name
-* `lesslog <program-name>` - opens the newest log file for program-name using less
+* `log-less <program-name>` - opens the newest log file for program-name using less
-* `viewlog <program-name>` - opens the newest log file for program-name using view
+* `log-view <program-name>` - opens the newest log file for program-name using view
-* `greplog <program-name> <grep arguments and regular expression>` - runs grep on the newest log file for program-name
+* `log-grep <program-name> <grep arguments and regular expression>` - runs grep on the newest log file for program-name

-Just run your command like you normally would prefixing it with either `justlog` or `timelog`:
+Just run your command like you normally would prefixing it with either `log-plain` or `log-time`:

 ```
-justlog barman -v check-backup mtv-pg-01 --run 20191127T045147
+log-plain barman -v check-backup mtv-pg-01 --run 20191127T045147
 ```
 or
 ```
-timelog barman -v check-backup mtv-pg-01 --run 20191127T045147
+log-time barman -v check-backup mtv-pg-01 --run 20191127T045147
 ```

 This will painlessly create 2 files like this: